Home

 Distribution of assets such as cash or other assets reduce net assets, and in turn decrease the retained earnings account.

-For example, a cash dividend (or owner withdrawal for private companies) reduces both net assets and retained earnings.
+For example, a cash dividend (or owner withdrawal of cash for private companies) reduces both net assets and retained earnings.

 Dividend Declared and not Paid Creates a Liability